 Not every court appearance is a contentious one, but many are.
 Having an attorney at your side for those hearings can be critical to their outcome.

-In the initial proceedings after filing and service of a petition, a court will usually issue temporary orders.
-If your spouse and you can agree on those orders beforehand, it is easier to handle that appearance.
+A court will usually issue temporary orders in the initial proceedings after filing and serving a petition.
+If you and your spouse can agree on those orders beforehand, it is easier to handle that appearance.

-If you and your spouse have children, the court requires a parenting plan conference.
-This is a court appearance that can have consequences regarding child custody in Tulsa.
+The court requires a parenting plan conference if you and your spouse have children.
+This court appearance can have consequences regarding child custody in Tulsa.
 Having your attorney with you for this conference can be handy and lay the groundwork for further orders down the line.

 Disclosures And Discovery